Beuttler & Arnold: History

 William Beuttler and Ralph Arnold established their partnership in 1912.
 They had met working in the office of Sioux City architect Wilfred W. Beach, a former partner of the better-known William L. Steele.
 They would work in partnership for nearly thirty years and had a successful regional practice which included nearby portions of Nebraska and South Dakota.
 In November 1941 Arnold was appointed architect of the Iowa Board of Control and the firm was dissolved.

 During World War II Beuttler joined with local engineers Buell & Winter to design the Sioux City Army Air Base (1942).
 He returned to independent practice after the project was completed.
 In June 1941 Beuttler & Arnold had been one of four architectural firms selected to design the Lucas Building (1952), a state office building in Des Moines, working under chief architects Tinsley, McBroom & Higgins.
 The Stripped Classical building was delayed by the war and construction did not begin until 1949.
 In 1958 Beuttler formed the partnership of William Beuttler & Son with his son, W. Lee Beuttler, which continued until he died in 1963.

 Under the leadership of the younger Beuttler the firm was successively known as William Lee Beuttler & Associates, Beuttler Associates and Beuttler Olsen Lee.
 In 1982 the firm was acquired by Duffy Mannes Brygger, a Sioux City architecture firm led by James M. Duffy, an employee of the Beuttler firm from 1953 to 1963.
 As of 2025 the combined firm is known as CMBA Architects and considers William Beuttler and Ralph Arnold to be their founders.

-Fouding partners
+Founding partners

 William Beuttler (September 1, 1883 – April 20, 1963) was born in Hannibal, Missouri.
 He was educated at the former Dixon College and the Washington University in St. Louis, graduating from the latter in 1910.
 After a year working for the Burlington Railroad he moved to Sioux City in 1911.
 He died in Sioux City at the age of 79.

 Ralph Arnold (October 2, 1889 – November 4, 1961) was born in Carbondale, Illinois.
 He was educated at the University of Illinois, graduating in 1911 with a BS.
 After 1941 he lived in Des Moines.
 He died in Des Moines at the age of 72.